npm/npm/doc/cli/npm-version.md

 the existing version will be incremented by 1 in the specified field.
 `from-git` will try to read the latest git tag, and use that as the new npm version.

-If run in a git repo, it will also create a version commit and tag.
+If run in a git repo, it will create a version commit and tag.
-This behavior is controlled by `git-tag-version` (see below), and can be disabled on the command line by running `npm --no-git-tag-version version`.
+The tag creation is controlled by `git-tag-version` (see below), and can be disabled on the command line by running `npm --no-git-tag-version version`.
 It will fail if the working directory is not clean, unless the `-f` or `--force` flag is set.